jochasinga/sqlx/README.md

 ### connect [--url]

-Connect to a PostgreSQL database using a URL string or name, user, password, and host.
+Set up a PostgreSQL database to connect to using a URL string or name, user, password, and host.

 ### disconnect